AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 Skills map is a grouping of skill sets, knowledge, and traits of an employee in an organization.
 These skills maps help companies/organizations to set or raise the performance expectations for its employees.
 Skills enable employees to align their behaviors to organizational expectations.

-When learners complete taking up some courses, learners can know their standing against each skill&nbsp;by viewing the skill&nbsp;maps.
+When learners complete taking up some courses, learners can know their standing against each skill by viewing the skill maps.

 ##### View skill maps

 To view the skills, click any one of the skill names in the skills map area at the upper-right corner of your landing page.
 Skills are displayed along with their levels next to them.

-For more information, refer to&nbsp; [Skills and levels](feature-summary/skills-levels.md)&nbsp;feature.
+For more information, refer to  [Skills and levels](feature-summary/skills-levels.md) feature.

 +++

 +++Can I access Learning Manager using smartphone?

-Yes, you can access Learning Manager on smartphones, iPads,&nbsp; or any other Android tablets.
+Yes, you can access Learning Manager on smartphones, iPads,  or any other Android tablets.

-For more information on this feature, refer&nbsp; [iPad and Android app users](feature-summary/ipad-android-tablet-users.md)&nbsp;feature.
+For more information on this feature, refer  [iPad and Android app users](feature-summary/ipad-android-tablet-users.md) feature.

 +++